The Bouc-Wen Model for Binary Direct Collinear Collisions of Convex Viscoplastic Bodies: Conclusions and Future Work

-Possible future directions may include: \begin{compactitem} \item Extensions of the collision laws to account for the details of the underlying physical phenomenon (e.g., introduction of the distinct elastic loading and elastic-plastic loading stages). \item Investigation of the BWSHCCL and BWMCL in the context of multiple simultaneous collisions (e.g., see \cite{brogliato_nonsmooth_2016, stronge_impact_2018}). \item Comparative analysis of alternative differential models of hysteresis in the context of impact dynamics. \item Investigation of planar and three dimensional collisions of viscoplastic bodies with rough surfaces based on the Bouc-Wen model of hysteresis. \item Experimental studies that could help to understand the limitations of the BWSHCCL and the BWMCL. \item Construction of analytical approximations of the solutions of the IVPs associated with the BWSHCCM and the BWMCM. \item Applications of the BWSHCCL and the BWMCL to problems of practical significance. \end{compactitem}
+Possible future directions may include: \begin{compactitem} \item Extensions of the collision laws to account for the details of the underlying physical phenomenon (e.g., introduction of the distinct elastic loading and elastic-plastic loading stages). \item Investigation of the BWSHCCL and BWMCL in the context of multiple simultaneous collisions (e.g., see \cite{brogliato_nonsmooth_2016, stronge_impact_2018}). \item Comparative analysis of alternative differential models of hysteresis in the context of impact dynamics. \item Investigation of planar and three-dimensional collisions of viscoplastic bodies with rough surfaces based on the Bouc-Wen model of hysteresis. \item Experimental studies that could help to understand the limitations of the BWSHCCL and the BWMCL. \item Construction of analytical approximations of the solutions of the IVPs associated with the BWSHCCM and the BWMCM. \item Applications of the BWSHCCL and the BWMCL to problems of practical significance and comparative analysis of the BWSHCCL and the BWMCL with other collision laws in the context of applications. \item A study of the applicability of the BWSHCCL and the BWMCL to impacts with elastic aftereffect (e.g., see \cite{wang_advanced_2017}). \item Development of a methodology for parameterization of the BWSHCCL and the BWMCL from first principles, based on the properties of the materials and the geometry of the colliding bodies (without relying on the model parameter identification). \end{compactitem}